Grievance Regarding Smart Meter Installation in Mirzapur

 - The department claimed it has no office records regarding the total funds paid to contractors or the specific staff assigned to monitor them.

-- By labeling the work as “external,” the department effectively creates a “responsibility vacuum” where the consumer is bounced between the SDO office and the private contractor’s helpdesk.
+- By labelling the work as “external,” the department effectively creates a “responsibility vacuum,” causing consumers to bounce between the SDO office and the private contractor’s helpdesk.

 Complainants allege that the department is targeting honest, bill-paying consumers for smart meter installation while ignoring areas notorious for electricity theft.
-This suggests that instead of using technology to curb losses, the system is being used to further squeeze regular consumers who are easier to track.
+This suggests that instead of using technology to curb losses, companies are using the system to further squeeze regular consumers who are easier to track.

-In the heart of Mirzapur district, a growing controversy surrounding the transition to smart electricity meters has reached the highest offices of government.
-What was promised as a technological leap toward a “Digital India” has instead unraveled into allegations of contractor negligence, systemic corruption, and bureaucratic apathy.
+In the heart of Mirzapur district, a growing controversy surrounds the transition to smart electricity meters.
+This issue has reached the highest offices of government.
+What officials promised as a technological leap toward a “Digital India” has instead unravelled into allegations of contractor negligence.
+There are also claims of systemic corruption and bureaucratic apathy.

 At the center of this battle is Yogi M. P. Singh, a local advocate and human rights defender, whose grievance—PMOPG/E/2025/0058307—filed with the Prime Minister’s Office, exposes the widening gap between departmental policy and ground-level execution.1

 The crux of the grievance lies in the technical specifications of smart meter installation.
-According to official guidelines provided by the Executive Engineer of Electricity Distribution Division II (EDD-II), Manish Kumar Srivastava, any premises located within 40 meters of the Low Tension (LT) line must be equipped with new armoured cables during the smart meter rollout.2
+According to official guidelines provided by the Executive Engineer of Electricity Distribution Division II (EDD-II), Manish Kumar Srivastava, all premises located within 40 meters of the Low Tension (LT) line must equip themselves with new armoured cables during the smart meter rollout.

 Despite this clear mandate, the contractor responsible for the installation in Mirzapur city allegedly bypassed these requirements.3 The specific cases highlighted include: